-Once approval is received from TRD, complete Form RPD-41243, Rural Job Tax Credit Claim Form, and submit it with your FID-1 along with Schedule FID-CR.
+Once approval is received from the Taxation and Revenue Department, complete Form RPD-41243, Rural Job Tax Credit Claim Form, and submit it with your FID-1 along with Schedule FID-CR.
 An amount exceeding the tax liability can not be refunded, but may be carried forward for three years from the date the credit is issued.